 Numbers of people affected by disability will continue to increase in the future as a result of population growth and ageing.
 Improved community access and inclusion are not disability-specific, and through the provision of universal access to information, the physical environment, and greater opportunities for community participation, everyone will benefit.

-Are you aware that people with a vision or hearing loss accompanied by an assistance animal can go to restaurants, retail outlets, hotels, motels, supermarkets, taxis, buses, trams trains and all other public areas and buildings, including hospitals, aged care facilities, police stations, accommodation or anywhere a member of the general public is admitted?
+Are you aware that people with a vision or hearing loss accompanied by an assistance animal, usually a dog, can go to restaurants, retail outlets, hotels, motels, supermarkets, taxis, buses, trams trains and all other public areas and buildings, including hospitals, aged care facilities, police stations, accommodation or anywhere a member of the general public is admitted?

 Victorians are generous in providing open access to people accompanied by their assistance animals.